MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Parameters

 * Name (string) - Optional.
 The filename of the video recording to download.
-If not supplied, the default filename of `misty_video` is used.
+If not supplied, defaults to `misty_video`.
 * Base64 (boolean) - Optional.
 Sending a request with `true` returns the video data as a Base64-encoded string.
 Sending a request with `false` downloads the video file to your REST client.
-Default is `false`.
+Defaults to `false`.

 ```json
 {